Beckster6211/canvas-js-react/README.md

 # canvas-js-react

-## canvas picture that are responsive
+## canvas pictures that are responsive

 ### My Stress Relief